 Comparing multiple datasets reveals relationships that were previously hidden.
 This means that decision-making no longer has to be based on gut feeling and suspicions alone.
 There can be conversations that might not take place without these facts and data.
-It can then also serve for the governance of the real estate portfolio, consultation with internal users and external suppliers, as input for a accommodation section in the financial statements, substantiation of the annual budget and as a Human Capital instrument.
+It can then also serve for the governance of the real estate portfolio, consultation with internal users and external suppliers, as input for an accommodation section in the financial statements, substantiation of the annual budget and as a Human Capital instrument.

 “Don’t measure to prove; measure to improve.”

-On the basis of a nine-step plan, the accommodation is made (more) congruent with the organizational strategy.
+On the basis of a nine-step plan, the accommodation is made (more) congruent with the organisational strategy.
 It creates perspectives from vision and strategy and links these to insights.
 The Plan-Do-Check-Act (PDCA) cycle is integrated into the step-by-step plan for continuous improvement of processes based on objective measurements.

 Real Estate GPS helps answer questions such as:

-- How do you integrate real estate, facilities and IT assets into a coherent learn/work environment (cross functional integration – the whole is more than the sum of its parts)?
+- How do you integrate real estate, facilities and IT assets into a coherent learn/work environment (cross-functional integration – the whole is more than the sum of its parts)?

-- After delivery, how do you keep the accommodation aligned with the dynamic strategy so that it remains adequate for the primary process (periodic 360° evaluation)?
+- After delivery, how do you keep the accommodation aligned with the dynamic strategy so that it remains adequate for the primary process (periodic 360° feedback evaluation)?